Which Service Organizations Should have Privacy Assessed within a SOC 2®* Assessment?

 Accordingly, confidentiality is distinguished from privacy in that privacy applies only to personal information, but confidentiality applies to various types of sensitive or protected information.
 Confidential information may include personal information as well as other information that for a variety of reasons necessitates that the information be accessible to a limited number of individuals.

-Based upon the definitions of the categories, privacy should only be assessed in a SOC 2® examination when a company is responsible for creating, collecting, transmitting, using or storing personal information.
+Based upon the definitions of the categories, privacy should only be assessed in a SOC 2® assessment when a company is responsible for creating, collecting, transmitting, using or storing personal information.
 Typically, when the privacy category is relevant, the service organization has some type of direct interaction with the individual (data subject) about whom the personal information is collected.

 A company will want to avoid including privacy unless it is truly relevant to its business or operating processes.
 Including privacy in a SOC 2®, if it does not apply, will not be particularly useful to the user of the report since most of the privacy criteria will not be applicable.
-Additionally, from a practical perspective, including the privacy category will lead to higher SOC 2® examination fees.
+Additionally, from a practical perspective, including the privacy category will lead to higher SOC 2® assessment fees.

 Speak to a Specialist for more detailed information relating to SOC 2® trust service categories.